XorTroll/Goldleaf/README.md

 NSPs which don't have (nor require) a ticket are "standard crypto" NSPs.
 Standard-crypto titles aren't offical (usually reconverted content to avoid importing tickets).

 Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
 Titlekeys are required to decrypt and access titles' content which require a ticket.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

+## Forwarding

+> **IMPORTANT!** *This is going to be part of 0.6 and following releases.
+This information doesn't apply for 0.5 or pre0.5 versions of Goldleaf.*

+Goldleaf itself is a regular homebrew project, thus a simple NRO.
+However, via the forwarding projects' system, you can launch Goldleaf as an installed title (installing a forwarder NSP), or even replace HOME menu!

+### Forwarder projects

+The forwarding process is common and simple: locate Goldleaf's NRO, launch it via argc/argv.
+These are the forwarders available:

+- **Normal forwarder**: Locates and launches normally Goldleaf NRO.
+Consists on an installable NSP, whose ApplicationId (aka TitleID) is `050032A5CF12E000`.

+- **hbmenu(ish) forwarder**: Locates and launches Goldleaf NRO, but in hbmenu mode, which will make Goldleaf display a different initial menu, UI... made for homebrew NRO browsing and launching.
+This one consists on an installable NSP, whose ApplicationId (aka TitleID) is `0500E83A507FE000`, and on a single NRO which can be replaced with *hbmenu.nro* to use Goldleaf as hbmenu instead of the common one.

+- **HOME menu forwarder (LFS replacement)**: This one is a simple ExeFs replacement, to be applied to the CFW being used, which will locate Goldleaf's NRO and start it.
+For the moment Goldleaf will display the same UI, but soon a special UI will be made for this mode, like hbmenu forwarder's one.

 ## Configuration